trueheart78/trueheart78.com/_posts/2016-08-13-nerdy-heroku-command.md

 alias deploy-heroku="git-deploy heroku"
 ```

-Then you can just run `deploy-heroku` in your terminal, and watch the magic,
+Then you can just run `deploy-heroku` in your terminal, and watch the
+magic.